DeroXP/gfy/README.md

 2. better minimization.
 3. optimized some stuff.
 4. fixed the bookmarklet, so it should be working even if inspect is blocked.
+5. also got rid of the password lol

 Will be added something so you can be able to go into any website without it being blocked if its possible